- Nursing Degrees Explained

 Click for Admissions Information.

-- The Online Doctor of Nursing Practice (DNP) program at Loyola University New Orleans is offered via two career concentrations and two entry points into the DNP program: BSN-to-DNP, which offers the Family Nurse Practitioner concentration, and MSN-to-DNP, with the option of Nurse Practitioner or Executive Nurse Leader concentration.
+- The Online Doctor of Nursing Practice (DNP) program at Loyola University New Orleans is offered via two career concentrations in the DNP program: MSN-to-DNP, with the option of Nurse Practitioner or Executive Nurse Leader concentration.
 Loyola is a regionally and CCNE-accredited traditional university.

 Click for a Brochure and Admissions Information.